-Did you know that 80% of all communication is through body language, rather than the things you say?
-The best thing about it is that it’s a natural communication that simply reflects your mood.
-How do you control this?
+Did you know that 80% of all communication is through body language rather than what you say?
+The best thing about it is that it's a natural communication that simply reflects your mood.
+So how do you control this?
 By deciding on your frame of mind.

 5. Listen before you speak.

 So often, people prepare a list of things to say and are in a hurry to say it all in one go.
 Instead, it's better to listen to what is being asked of you and break it down into a backwards-and-forwards discussion.
 Our survey showed that talking too much could work against you at an interview, so be sure to listen carefully to the question and try not to lose focus and go off on a tangent.